Creating Your First Agent

 An agent is your AI chatbot.
 Each agent has its own:

-• Knowledge base (files, text, Q&A, websites, Facebook conversations)
+• Knowledge base (files, text, Q&A, websites, Google Drive, conversations, structured data)

 • System prompt (personality and instructions)